swilgosz/hanamimastery/data/articles/2022-summary.md

 Will see.
 For now, completely missed a goal.

-#### 3. Build a team to spread the work needed to produce great screencast
+#### 3. Build a team to spread the work needed to produce great screencasts

-Delegation and utomation are the keys to scale up anything.
+Delegation and automation are the keys to scale up anything.

-In Programming, at some point, when you start reaching out to staff-level roles in the company, learning how to delegate is crucial.
+In Programming, at some point, when you start reaching staff-level roles in the company, learning how to delegate is crucial.

 The same when you drive a company.